martingt89/ProcessExecutor/README.md

 class SafeStream - threadsafe class
 	- buffer to copy data over threads
-		- operator<< nonblock write to buffer return true if buffer is not close
+		- bool operator<<(const std::string& text) nonblock write to buffer
+			return true if buffer is not close

-		- operator>> default block read, unblock thread if write data or close buffer return true if buffer is not close or are data available
+		- bool operator>>(std::string& text) default block read, unblock thread if write data or close buffer return true if buffer is not close or are data available

-		- enableNonBlockRead - if is reading and data not available return empty string - non waiting
+		- void enableNonBlockRead() - if is reading and data not available return empty string - non waiting

-		- disableNonBlockRead - return to block mode
+		- disableNonBlockRead() - return to block mode

+		- bool isOpen() - test if buffer is still open

+		- void close() - finally close buffer

 class SafeInputStream - threadsafe class
 	- ecapsulate SafeStream and enable only read